around-star/DyNeRF_nODE/README.md

 # DyNeRF_nODE
 <!-- Check-->

-We tackle the problem of 4D reconstruction and modeling of the underlying dynamics of a scene.
+We tackle the problem of 4D reconstruction and modeling of the underlying dynamics of a scene from a monocular video.
 We design a novel setup using NeRF and neural ODE.
 The NeRF learns the spatial information of a scene and the nODE learns the temporal information and the dynamics of the scene.
 This setup enables:
 - **Reconstruction of the scenes:** Accurately recreating the dynamics of the scenes
 - **Extrapolation of the scenes:** Predicting the evolution of the dynamics beyond the training data.